EricZinda/docsproto/devhowto/devhowtoMRS.md

 - Its part of speech.
 The `_n_` in `_table_n_1` means "table" is a "noun".
 The `_q` in `_the_q` means "the" is a "quantifier" (quantifiers are [described below](quantifier-predications))
 - It may have extras at the end like `_1` to indicate which "variant" or synonym of the word it represents

-There is some documentation for the predicates, especially unusual ones (found by doing a search of the [ERG site](http://moin.delph-in.net/ErgSemantics)), but their meaning mostly has to be determined by looking at the MRS and intuiting what they are trying to do using your knowledge of the language (or [posting on the message boards](https://delphinqa.ling.washington.edu/)  if it isn't clear).
+There is some documentation for what the predications *mean*, which can be found by doing a search of the documentation.
+Otherwise, their meaning can often be determined by looking at the MRS and intuiting what they are trying to do using your knowledge of the language.
+If all else fails, you can [post on the message boards](https://delphinqa.ling.washington.edu/).

 ### Predication Arguments and Variables
-Predications have arguments, and they have names like `ARG0`, `ARG1`, `ARG2`, `RSTR`, `BODY`, etc.  Think of those exactly like the name of named arguments in some programming languages such as Python.
+Predications have arguments with names like `ARG0`, `ARG1`, `ARG2`, `RSTR`, `BODY`, etc.  Think of those exactly like the name of named arguments in some programming languages such as Python.

 They also have variables assigned to the arguments like `x5`, `h1`, `e6`.
-These names indicate two things: the initial letter indicates the "type" of variable it is.
+The initial letter in the name indicates the "type" of variable it is.
 The types create a hierarchy, with the bottommost "leaves" being the types that are the most concrete and most common in predications.
 Each of these types will be discussed below:

 ~~~
     u